Self-select ISAs explained

 How many self-select ISAs can I have open?

 A self-select ISA is a type of stocks and shares ISA.
-You can only open one in any tax year
+You can open as many as you like in a single tax year, subject to the £20,000 annual subscription limit.

 How much money can I put into a self-select ISA?

-You can put up to £20,000 in a self-select ISA in any tax year.
+You can put up to £20,000 in multiple self-select ISAs in any tax year.
 This is the total annual ISA allowance.